thomaswmorris/maria/_sources/index.rst.txt

 .. `Oh, maria blows the stars around / and sends the clouds
 .. a-flyin’ <https://youtu.be/qKxgfnoz2pk>`_

-*Oh, maria blows the stars around / and sends the clouds a-flyin’*
+*maria blows the stars around / and sends the clouds a-flyin’*

 .. raw:: html